 Casa de Cordón is named such for the “Cord of San Francisco” carved in stone surrounding the doorway.
 It was built by Francisco de Garay who, when he originally arrived in the New World, was a servant of Christopher Columbus (Cristóbal Colón).
 Columbus taught Garay to be a Notary Public and Garay gained his wealth from investing in the mining of the country.

-First House In The New World
+First Stone In The New World

 This beautiful structure was the first stone house in the New World.
 It was also the oldest structure in The New World with 2 floors.
 It was built in the Elizabethan and Gothic styles of the time.

-It was a place of grand social gatherings and meetings of the important and “beautiful people” of the time.
+The original Royal Court / Real Audiencia was founded in the Casa del Cordón.
+The house was a place of grand social gatherings and meetings of the important and “beautiful people” of the time.
 All were waited on hand and foot by the black slaves.